-Located halfway between St. Louis and Kansas City, Jefferson City is a quaint, historic town of 43,000.
+Located halfway between St. Louis and Kansas City, Jefferson City — Missouri's capital — is a quaint, historic town of 42,700.
 With more than 30 retirement and assisted living communities in the city, this is a town that both welcomes and cares for its retirees.

 7. Iowa City, Iowa

-Iowa City’s downtown has a lovely riverfront and Literary Walk with commemorative plaques, green treed streets, and a shopping mall.
-The median home price here is about $280,000, and crime is well below the national average.
+Iowa City’s downtown has a lovely riverfront and Literary Walk with commemorative plaques, green-treed streets and a shopping mall.
+The median home value here is $227,189, and crime is well below the national average.